 In Reform congregations, girls are given equal status.
 Therefore, some parents choose to hold a special ceremony (which can be held at eight days or thirty days).
 In the ceremony, their daughter’s entrance into the covenant with God is marked and she is given a Hebrew name.

 It is a Mitzvah to give a Jewish child a Hebrew name.
 They will use the name at every significant Jewish life cycle event in their lives.
 The name is announced and the child blessed in the synagogue, usually at a Shabbat service with parents, family and friends in attendance.
-If you wish to book one to be held in the synagogue, please call the Temple office (Ext.
-5).
-At Temple Har Zion we name children and grandchildren of members at our Shabbat services.
+If you wish to book one to be held in the synagogue, please speak to Jay at ext.
+108. At Temple Har Zion, we name children and grandchildren of members at our Shabbat services.

 Consecration– Religious school begins with a Consecration ceremony where each child receives a small Torah as a celebration and symbol of his or her commitment to lifelong Jewish learning.
 This ceremony is traditionally held on Erev Simchat Torah, when we celebrate the reading of the Torah.
 The children sing a song and receive sweets from the congregation and the Rabbi blesses them.

 Bar/Bat Mitzvah (literally “son/daughter of the Commandment) marks the point where a person assumes responsibility for his or her Jewish observance.
 This achievement is the result of study of Judaism and the ability to read and chant in Hebrew.
 Traditionally, a ceremony takes place at age thirteen in which the celebrant participates in the service and reads a Torah and Haftarah portion.